 The portal of the house of Prospero Mochi was designed in 1516 and it shows some typical elements of Renaissance architecture (the use of the arch, the entablature with a moral inscription, the lateral pillars).
 It is similar to the house of Teodoro Amayden.

 Casa di Fiammetta is a (much restored) XVth century detached house at the end of Via de' Coronari.
 Fiammetta is the name of a Florentine courtesan, who was "friendly" with Cesare Borgia, the preferred son of Pope Alexander VI and Vannozza Cattanei.

-SS.
-Simone e Giuda was also known as S. Maria in Monticello, with a reference to a small elevation called Monte Giordano.
-The tiny church was deconsecrated at the beginning of the XXth century and turned into a cinema, then into a restaurant and finally into a theatre.
+It was dedicated to two Apostles: St. Simon the Zealot and St. Judas Thaddaeus.
+The tiny church was deconsecrated at the beginning of the XXth century and it was turned into a cinema, then into a restaurant and finally into a theatre.
 The only thing left is the XVIIIth century portal.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page:

 Era questa chiesa unita all'antico palazzo Gaetani, che quý ebbe quella nobilissima famiglia prima del Pontificato di Bonifazio VIII. ma poi avendola egli conceduta ai monaci Celestini, vi stabilirono il loro collegio, che dicesi Urbano.

 Per quel che appare, era questo anticamente una porta per iscendere al Tevere, ora per˛ serve per lo spurgo, e scarico dell'immondezze, che si raccolgono per la CittÓ.
 Nel vicolo incontro corrisponde la